NSLab-CUK/S-CGIB/README.md

 }
 ```

-Please take a look at our unified graph transformer model, [**UGT**](https://github.com/NSLab-CUK/Unified-Graph-Transformer), which can preserve local and globl graph structure, and community-aware graph transformer model, [**CGT**](https://github.com/NSLab-CUK/Community-aware-Graph-Transformer), which can mitigate degree bias problem of message passing mechanism, together.
+Please take a look at our unified graph transformer model, [**UGT**](https://github.com/NSLab-CUK/Unified-Graph-Transformer), which can preserve local and globl graph structure, and community-aware graph transformer model, and [**CGT**](https://github.com/NSLab-CUK/Community-aware-Graph-Transformer), which can mitigate degree bias problem of message passing mechanism, together.

 ## 5. Contributors